Probing intracluster gas with Faraday Rotation from black hole jets

 First I'll talk about the models for the ICE.
 I'm working with a spherical galaxy cluster with a radius of 1 Mpc, which I then resolve down to a scale of 5 kpc.
 This allows me to simulate some of the finer detail without making things too computationally expensive.

 For that density parameter 'n' I just use a simple power law, inversely proportional to the square of the radius (shown above).
 For the magnetic field, we use a slightly more complicated model.
-The nitty-gritty details are not so important, but what matters is that we want both large and small scale fluctuations in the field strength.
+The nitty-gritty details are not so important, but what matters is that we want both large and small scale fluctuations in the field strength, but not too small or too large.
 To model a field that varies with different periods, we seed the initial distribution in Fourier space.
 We also convolve this with our radial profile above so that the field is strongest in the core and weakens as we go further out.

 So we have our density and magnetic field distributions set up for the environment.